Koenigsegg

-Koenigsegg Automotive AB (/sv/) is a Swedish manufacturer of high-performance sports cars based in Ängelholm, Skåne County, Sweden.
+Koenigsegg Automotive AB (/sv/) is a Swedish manufacturer of high-performance sports cars based in Ängelholm, Skåne County.
+Founded in 1994 by Christian von Koenigsegg, the company is noted for its high degree of vertical integration, developing core systems—such as engines, transmissions, and software—entirely in-house.

-Koenigsegg cars have on several occasions broken various production car speed records.
+The manufacturer has set several world records for production car performance, most notably with the CCR and the Agera RS, the latter of which achieved a two-way average top speed of 447 km/h in 2017.
+Koenigsegg is a pioneer in automotive technology, introducing innovations such as the Freevalve camless engine, and the Light Speed Transmission (LST).

+As of 2026, Koenigsegg's production includes the Jesko hypercar, the four-seat Gemera, and the CC850.
+The company operates from a major production and R&D complex at a former Swedish Air Force base and employs approximately 850 staff.

 Company

 The company was founded in 1994 in Sweden by Christian von Koenigsegg, with the intention of producing a "world-class" sports car.
 Many years of development and testing led to the CC8S, the company's first street-legal production car, which was introduced in 2002.

 In 2006, Koenigsegg began production of the CCX, which uses an engine created in-house specifically for the car.
 The goal was to develop a car homologated for use worldwide, particularly the United States whose strict regulations did not allow the import of earlier Koenigsegg models.

 In March 2009, the CCXR was listed by Forbes as one of "the world's most beautiful cars".

 In December 2010, the Agera won the BBC Top Gear Hypercar of the Year Award.

 Apart from developing, manufacturing and selling the Koenigsegg line of sports cars, Koenigsegg is also involved in "green technology" development programmes beginning with the CCXR ("Flower Power") flex-fuel sports car and continuing through the present with the Jesko.
 Koenigsegg is also active in development programs of plug-in electric cars' systems and next-generation reciprocating engine technologies.
 Koenigsegg has also developed a camless piston engine which found its first application in the Gemera, which was introduced in 2020.

 Koenigsegg develops and produces most of the main systems, subsystems and components needed for its cars in-house instead of relying on subcontractors.